 Licensed Practical Nurses have numerous tasks that they carry out in the Westbrook MN health care facilities where they are employed.
 As their titles signify, they are required to be licensed in all states, including Minnesota.
 While they may be responsible for overseeing Certified Nursing Assistants (CNA), they themselves usually work under the oversight of either an RN or a doctor.
 The healthcare facilities where they work are numerous and assorted, such as hospitals, medical clinics, schools, and long-term care facilities.
 Anyplace that you can find patients requiring medical care is their domain.
 Every state not only regulates their licensing, but also what duties an LPN can and can’t perform.
 So depending on the state, their daily job functions can include:

 - Taking vital signs

 - Providing medications

 - Assisting physicians or Registered nurses with procedures

-LPN Programs Online
+Online LPN Programs

 According to the Bureau of Labor Statistics, the median annual wage for Licensed Practical Nurses (LPN) was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.
-Most licensed practical nurses near Worthington MN work full time, although about 1 in 5 worked part time in 2016.
+Most licensed practical nurses near Westbrook MN work full time, although about 1 in 5 worked part time in 2016.
 Many work nights, weekends, and holidays, because medical care takes place at all hours.
 They may be required to work shifts of longer than 8 hours.
 Employment of LPNs is projected to grow 12 percent from 2016 to 2026.
 Job prospects should be favorable for LPNs who are willing to work in rural and medically under served areas.

-Things to Ask LPN Programs
+Questions to Ask LPN Schools